Birth, Parents and Siblings

 Marriage & Children

 She and Jim had one child, Bonnie Elizabeth, born on June 13, 1937, at 5:30 a.m., in Stamford Connecticut at Stamford Hospital.
 They lived at 48 Highland Road, which now appears to be an apartment complex.
 It is not clear how long they were in Stamford nor the reason they relocated there.
-However, it was not a lengthy tenure.
+However, it was not a lengthy stay.
 Contrary to much speculation, they did not name their daughter after the young character in the movie Gone with the Wind, but rather after Bonnie Maude herself.
 According to Bonnie Elizabeth, her parents had only one child due to Bonnie Maude’s very difficult childbirth experience.
 Her doctor had broken a leg in a skiing accident and therefore had to conduct the delivery on crutches and Bonnie Elizabeth was in a breech position.
 Due to these various complications, she had to have reparative surgery years afterwards.
 As a result, Jim asserted that he would not put Bonnie Maude through childbirth again.

 Once Bonnie Elizabeth was born, Bonnie Maude became a stay-at-home mom, raising her daughter and partnering with her husband while he pursued a career first in furniture sales and then later as a sales executive for Frigidaire and while he served in the U.S. Navy during World War II.
-Due to Jim’s career pursuits and military service, over their lifetime they lived in six different states, including New Jersey, Oklahoma, Kansas, Arkansas, Ohio and Louisiana.
+Due to Jim’s career pursuits and military service, over their lifetime they lived in seven different states, including Connecticut, New Jersey, Oklahoma, Kansas, Arkansas, Ohio and Louisiana.

 Parenthood